 * Market suspicious Fed may try to bolster dovish forward guidance

-* Plenty of event risk ahead with ECB and BoE meeting, major data
+* Plenty of event risk ahead with ECB and BoE meetings, major data

-TOKYO, July 29 The dollar slumped to a one-month low against the yen on expectations that the Federal Reserve will affirm at its monetary policy meeting this week that it intends to keep interest rates low for an extended period.
+TOKYO, July 29 The dollar slumped to a one-month low against the yen on Monday, reflecting expectations that the Federal Reserve will offer forward guidance this week that it intends to keep interest rates low for some time.

 The dollar index, which shed 1.2 percent last week for its third straight weekly loss, is holding just above a key chart support, a break of which could spur more loss-cutting in holiday-thinned trade.

-A big fall in Japanese shares prices is also prompting some accounts, such as algorithm players, to automatically sell the dollar/yen, which has had high correlation with the Nikkei share average ever since Japanese Prime Minister Shinzo Abe pledged to adopt a bold strategy to end deflation.
+Instead, a big fall in Japanese share prices is prompting some accounts, such as algorithm players, to automatically sell dollar/yen, which has had high correlation with the Nikkei share average ever since Japanese Prime Minister Shinzo Abe pledged to adopt a bold strategy to end deflation.

 The Nikkei is falling partly because a stronger yen hurts Japanese exporters.
-But the relationship between the two assets is complicated because a fall in shares could spark rally in yen as well.
-Makoto Noji, senior strategist at SMBC Nikko, said that would be understandable considering that rise in share prices could raise inflation expectations.
+But the relationship between the two asset classes is complicated because a fall in shares could spark a rally in yen as well, said Makoto Noji, senior strategist at SMBC Nikko.

-The dollar was also under pressure broadly ahead of a two-day policy meeting by the Federal Reserve starting on Tuesday.
+The dollar was also broadly under pressure ahead of a two-day meeting of the Federal Reserve's monetary policy committee starting on Tuesday.

-JPMorgan strategist John Norman said an article in the Wall Street Journal last week had suggested the Fed would consider changing its forward guidance in an attempt to convince markets that rates will stay near zero for a long time to come even if it does begin tapering asset buying.
+JPMorgan strategist John Norman cited a Wall Street Journal item last week that suggested the Fed would consider changing its forward guidance in an attempt to convince markets that rates will stay near zero for a long time to come - even if the Fed does begin tapering asset buying.

 "The article has raised the risk that the meeting outcome will be more dovish than originally anticipated," said Norman.